Can Encrypted DNS Be Fast?: Method

 \subsubsection{DNS Resolvers.}

-For each Whitebox, we perform measurements using three popular open recursive DNS resolvers (anonymized as \cloudflare{}, \google{}, and \quadnine{}, respectively\footnote{We anonymize the resolvers as per our agreement with the FCC.}), as well as the recursive resolver automatically configured on each Whitebox (the ``default" resolver).
+For each Whitebox, we perform measurements using three popular open recursive DNS resolvers (anonymized as X, Y, and Z, respectively\footnote{We anonymize the resolvers as per our agreement with the FCC.}), as well as the recursive resolver automatically configured on each Whitebox (the ``default" resolver).
 Typically, the default resolver is set by the ISP that the Whitebox is connected to.
-Resolvers \cloudflare{}, \google{}, and \quadnine{} all offer public name resolution for DNS, DoT, and DoH.
-The default resolvers typically only support DNS, so we do not measure DoT or DoH with them.
+Resolvers X, Y, and Z all offer public name resolution for DNS, DoT, and DoH.
+However, the default resolver typically only supports DNS.
+As such, for the default resolver, we only perform measurements with conventional DNS.
+If a Whitebox has configured Resolver X, Y, or Z as its default resolver, then we leave its default resolver measurements out of our analysis.

-In~\Fref{tab:latency}, we include the latency to each recursive resolver across all clients in the dataset.
-We measure latency by running five ICMP ping tests for each resolver at the top of each hour.
+In~\Fref{tab:latency}, we include the latency to each resolver across all Whiteboxes.
+We measure latency by running five ICMP ping tests for each resolver at the top of each hour and computing the average.
 We separate latency to DoH resolvers from latency to DNS and DoT resolvers because the domain names of DoH resolvers must be resolved in advance.
 As such, the IP addresses for the DoH resolvers are not always the same as DNS and DoT resolvers.
-We note that the latencies for the default resolvers are particularly low because they are often DNS forwarders that are configured on home routers.
+We note that the latencies for the default resolvers are particularly low because these resolvers are often DNS forwarders configured on home routers.
+We exclude measurements with five failures or with an average latency of zero (0.7\% of the total measurements).